adityajain07/frames-from-video_opencv/README.md

 PS: I didn't find any commonly available library or opencv function which does this.

+## Dependencies
+1. opencv2
+2. python3 (my system had python3 but ideally, should work with python2 as well)

 ## Setup
 Simply run the fetch-frame.py script with the following changes:
 1. Line 15 (VIDEO_PATH) - Change the input video path